DolphinDSL/dolphin/README.md

 ## JAR file for Neptus plugin

-	./scripts/sync_with_neptus.sh <neptus_dir>
+	./scripts/sync_neptus_plugin.sh <dolphi-neptus-plugin-dir>

+See `dolphin-neptus-plugin` repository.
-Actual `Platform` definition for Neptus, along with UI interface etc, can be found in kmolima's feature/dolphin branch.
+Actual `Platform` definition for Neptus, along with UI interface etc, can be found in the dolphin-neptus-plugin